Hacks, Resources, and Rights: Pregnant at University

 3. 💪 Internships or Work-Studies While Pregnant

 • Some courses include an internship or practicum lasting several weeks or even months.
-This may have been planned well in advance and now happens to coincide with your delivery date.
+This may have been planned well in advance and now coincides with your delivery date.
 Or perhaps the practicum is not suitable during pregnancy?

-Learn about internships/work requirements and accommodations for pregnant and parenting students by clicking your country, below:
+Learn about internships/work requirements and accommodations for pregnant and parenting students by clicking your region below:

 4. 🚼 Childcare in College

 Most courses of study require a lot of time and attention, necessitating childcare.
 The need for childcare also arises if you are supporting yourself and the baby while studying.
-Provisions are often made both by the university and the government to help with the facilitation and funding of childcare.
+The university and the government often make provisions both to help with the facilitation and funding of childcare.

 This is how your childcare needs are being met in your region: